chrismeyers/spotify-cli/README.md

 ### 2. Create `config.json`

+The program will look for your `config.json` in several common locations.
+You can place it in any of the following paths:

+- `$XDG_CONFIG_HOME/spotify-cli/config.json`
+- `$HOME/.config/spotify-cli/config.json`
+- `./config.json` (current directory)

-Create a file named `config.json` in the project root with the following structure:
+Create the file with the following structure:

 ```json
 {